SergeyPodgornyy/oauth-webbylab-presentation/README.md

-# OAuth and why you should to use it?
+# OAuth and why you should use it?

 Online preview you can find [here](https://sergeypodgornyy.github.io/oauth-webbylab-presentation/)